arfc/report-template/README.md

 	* Enter `git remote add upstream git@github.com:USERNAME/REPONAME`
 4. Now you can make edits and changes to the files on your device and push changes to your Github repository as with any other repository.

+This repository serves as a template, for more information on making and using a repository go to https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template.

-# How to Initialize this repository:
+# How to Initialize this Repository:
 After you have cloned this repository, made your changes, and prepared

 Run the command